10 Oct The 3-2-1 Backup Rule, it could save your Business.

 You may well take a replicate of your files and save them to an external disk or dump a copy in the Cloud, but is that a secure enough backup to protect your business from total loss?

-Here’s how it works to safeguard your critical data.
+Here’s how the 3-2-1 Backup works to safeguard your critical data.

-The 3-2-1 Backup rule; a rigorous practice to cover almost all eventualities of data loss and requirement for recovery.
+The 3-2-1 Backup rule; a rigorous practice to cover almost all eventualities of data loss and requirements for recovery.

 A simple structure for keeping all your details & private company data protected & recoverable should the worst situation happen.